 Keeping on top of content marketing news

-If you’d like a weekly dose of content marketing insight, why not subscribe to my Brand Newsroom podcast on iTunes or Soundcloud.
+If you’d like a weekly dose of content marketing insight, why not subscribe to my Brand Newsroom podcast on iTunes .
 Every week my co-hosts, James Lush and Nic Hayes, and I spend 20 minutes discussing topics about how to communicate with your audience more effectively.

 What surprised you about this year’s report?